 Based on prototype development and initial testing with end users, a simple buttonbased graphical interface was chosen; however, hot-keys are also available for expert users.
 A key STRUCTVIEW requirement is the ability to rapidly cycle through the sampling process for closely-spaced structures.
 Structure spacing is sometimes on the order of 0.4 km (0.25 mile), so at highway speed, there may be as little as 10 - 15 seconds between sampling operations.
-This can be quite demanding on the user, and significantly impacted the design, driving the need for simplicity and efficient data handling.
+This significantly impacted the design, driving the need for simplicity and efficient data handling.
+Figure 4.1 on the facing page is a screen shot of the data collection module user interface showing several sample sessions.
+Figure 4.2 on the preceding page is a screen shot of the data collection module voice and text annotation user interface, and Figure 4.3 is a screen shot of the data collection module photo capture user interface.